 So there should be quotas.

-I'm saying that in order for the government and in order for think tank groups and groups who are implementing laws in our country, in order for them to understand different perspectives, whether black, white, green, or Impac those those different groups in the world.
+I'm saying that in order for the government and in order for think tank groups and groups who are implementing laws in our country, in order for them to understand different perspectives, whether black, white, green, or blue, you need to have those different groups impact, those different groups in the country.

-Now Obama has has been much more inclusive than other administrations, Sean.
+Now, Obama has been much more inclusive than other administrations, Sean.

-But we our country has a long way to go as far as uh getting better education systems in place, so that creating opportunities for other people.
+But our country has a long way to go as far as getting better education systems in place so that creating opportunities for other people.

 So then where are you on school choice then, Eric?